 CNCF and its Board of Directors will not accept distribution recommendations that contravene Biblical direction, would directly or indirectly benefit the client or his/her immediate family or any other person who has contributed to the Fund, as defined by the Income Tax Act, and does not meet the minimum distribution requirement of $250.

-You can set up a CNCF Giving Fund is a part of your planning and fund it at your death.
+You can set up a CNCF Giving Fund as a part of your estate planning and fund it at your death.
 Providing a donation at the end of one’s life, after all financial commitments have been met, is a wise choice for many individuals.
 These deferred gifts provide a lasting legacy for the charitable causes most dear to your heart.

 Options for giving might include leaving a bequest in your will, making CNCF the owner or beneficiary of your life insurance policy or RRSP/RRIF.
 CNCF will work with you to create a giving plan that best suits your personal circumstance and tax situation.